WHEN TO CONTACT THE CLERGY

 The birth of a baby is one of God’s greatest miracles.
 Prayers of thanksgiving and a blessing upon the child and the parents are appropriate immediately following a birth.
 St. John’s Meal Ministry is available to support new parents.

-Whether you are planning to be married at St. John’s or elsewhere, your clergy can help enrich your preparation for marriage by joining with you in conversations as you look ahead to your life together.
-You should start discussing plans for the wedding day as far ahead of time as possible.
-If you would like to be married at St. John’s, please speak with the office before deciding upon a date.
-More information can be found at Weddings at St. John’s.
+Whether you plan to be married at St. John’s or elsewhere, the clergy can enrich your preparation for marriage by joining with you in conversations as you look ahead to your life together.
+It is best to start discussing plans for the wedding day as far ahead of time as possible.
+If you would like to be married at St. John’s, please contact the church office before choosing a date.

 When alcohol or drugs become a problem for you or someone you love

 The alcohol or drug dependent person is ill and needs help, just as a person with any illness needs help.
 Clergy can support individuals and the family, finding the best and right kind of assistance.
 St. John’s hosts both Alcoholics Anonymous and